-The average selling price of raw sugar and molasses increased by approximately 7.2% and approximately 13.8% in year 2021 as compared to that in year 2020.
-The increase in average selling price was mainly due to the decrease in raw sugar supply both locally and internationally.
-Locally, the issue of low returns resulted in the closure of several sugar factories over past few years, the Appleton factory owned and operated by Campari Group was the latest to close in year 2020.
-There remain only two operating factories in Jamaica.
-Internationally, the extreme weather and the soaring demand for ethanol in Brazil and India, the world's top two sugar producers, have contributed to the rally as more sugar cane was diverted to making the biofuel and decreased the output for raw sugar.
+The average selling price of raw sugar and molasses increased by approximately 14.7% and approximately 16.3% in year 2022 as compared to that in year 2021.
+Locally, the inflation and soaring input costs had increased the sugar price.
+All-Jamaica Consumer Price Index (CPI) increased by 9.4% in year 2022 compared to year 2021.
+Covid-19 and geopolitical tensions disrupted the supply chain which drove up the input price, especially the approximately one fold increase of diesel and fertilizer and the approximately 28.4% increase in labour cost.
+Internationally, the extreme weather and the soaring demand for ethanol in Brazil and India, the world's top two sugar producers, have contributed to the rally as more sugar cane was diverted to making the biofuel and decreased the output for raw sugar and the reduced supply pushed up the selling price of raw sugar internationally.